EtaletaiRecords/MusicVideoGenerator/README.md

 #### MusicVideoGenerator.py
 #### *.py

-## INSTALL DEPENDENCIES FROM A CONDA ENVIRONMENT (strongly reccomended)
+## INSTALL DEPENDENCIES FROM A CONDA ENVIRONMENT (strongly reccommended)

 ### make and activate new conda environment